-EdApp’s “Next in Order” game (above) is an engaging way to educate and reinforce important new procedural changes promptly.
+EdApp’s “Next in Order” game (above) is an elearning gamification example that can educate and reinforce important new procedural changes promptly.
 This game also captures employee completion rates in real-time and is a particularly strong way to finish up a lesson about a procedure.
 Aside from a handful of free gamified templates to choose from, EdApp also has around 50 other templates, giving you the opportunity to cater to each and every type of learner.

 Virtual site simulations use gamified scenarios to induct new starters and visitors to construction sites.
 Virtual site inductions combine Virtual Reality, Augmented Reality, and Mixed Reality to fast track learning, mitigate risk, and reduce costs.